monch1962/hello-world-secops/security-tool-images/README.md

 Very good summary of this tool is at https://anmalkov.com/blog/how-to-use-google-osv-scanner

-OSV-scanner can be used to examine lockfiles created for many different languages.
+OSV-scanner can be used to examine lockfiles created for many different languages, and search for vulnerabilies in packages described in those lockfiles.
 The list of supported lockfile formats is maintained at https://github.com/google/osv-scanner#input-a-lockfile

 #### Build Docker image